pachyderm/pachyderm/doc/reference/pipeline_spec.md

 }
 ```

-Following is a walk-through of all the fields.

 ### Name (required)

 `pipeline.name` is the name of the pipeline that you are creating.
 Each
 pipeline needs to have a unique name.
-Pipeline names must:
+Pipeline names must meet the following
+prerequisites:

-- contain only alphanumeric characters, `_` and `-`
+- Include only alphanumeric characters, `_` and `-`.
-- begin or end with only alphanumeric characters (not `_` or `-`)
+- Begin or end with only alphanumeric characters (not `_` or `-`).
-- be no more than 50 characters in length
+- Do not exceed 50 characters in length.

 ### Description (optional)

-`description` is an optional text field where you can put documentation about the pipeline.
+`description` is an optional text field where you can add information
+about the pipeline.

 ### Transform (required)

-`transform.image` is the name of the Docker image that your jobs run in.
+`transform.image` is the name of the Docker image that your jobs use.

 `transform.cmd` is the command passed to the Docker run invocation.
-Note that
+Similarly
-as with Docker, cmd is not run inside a shell which means that things like
+to Docker, `cmd` is not run inside a shell which means that
-wildcard globbing (`*`), pipes (`|`) and file redirects (`>` and `>>`) will not
+wildcard globbing (`*`), pipes (`|`), and file redirects (`>` and `>>`) does
-work.
-To get that behavior, you can set `cmd` to be a shell of your choice
+not work.
+To specify these settings, you can set `cmd` to be a shell of your
-(e.g. `sh`) and pass a shell script to stdin.
+choice, such as `sh` and pass a shell script to `stdin`.

-`transform.stdin` is an array of lines that are sent to your command on stdin.
+`transform.stdin` is an array of lines that are sent to your command on
+`stdin`.
-Lines need not end in newline characters.
+Lines do not have to end in newline characters.

-`transform.err_cmd` is an optional command that will only get run on datums which fail.
+`transform.err_cmd` is an optional command that is executed on failed datums.
-If the err_cmd is successful (returns 0 error code), it won't prevent the job from succeeding.
+If the `err_cmd` is successful and returns 0 error code, it does not prevent
+the job from succeeding.
-This means that it can be used to ignore failed datums while still writing successful datums to the output repo,
+This behavior means that `transform.err_cmd` can be used to ignore
+failed datums while still writing successful datums to the output repo,
 instead of failing the whole job when some datums fail.
+The `transform.err_cmd`
-It has the same limitations as `transform.cmd`.
+command has the same limitations as `transform.cmd`.

-`transform.err_stdin` is an array of lines that are sent to your error command on stdin.
+`transform.err_stdin` is an array of lines that are sent to your error command
+on `stdin`.
-Lines need not end in newline characters.
+Lines do not have to end in newline characters.

-`transform.env` is a map from key to value of environment variables that will be
+`transform.env` is a key-value map of environment variables that
-injected into the container
+Pachyderm injects into the container.

-Note: there are environment variables that are automatically injected into the
+**Note:** There are environment variables that are automatically injected
-container, for a comprehensive list of them see the [Environment
+into the container, for a comprehensive list of them see the [Environment
 Variables](#environment-variables) section below.

-`transform.secrets` is an array of secrets, they are useful for embedding
+`transform.secrets` is an array of secrets.
+You can use the secrets to
-sensitive data such as credentials.
-Secrets reference Kubernetes secrets by
+embed sensitive data, such as credentials.
+The secrets reference
-name and specify a path that the secrets should be mounted to, or an
+Kubernetes secrets by name and specify a path to map the secrets or
-environment variable (`env_var`) that the value should be bound to.
+an environment variable (`env_var`) that the value should be bound to.
 Secrets
 must set `name` which should be the name of a secret in Kubernetes.
 Secrets
 must also specify either `mount_path` or `env_var` and `key`.
+See more
-See more information about kubernetes secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/).
+information about Kubernetes secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/).

 `transform.image_pull_secrets` is an array of image pull secrets, image pull
-secrets are similar to secrets except that they're mounted before the
+secrets are similar to secrets except that they are mounted before the
 containers are created so they can be used to provide credentials for image
 pulling.
 For example, if you are using a private Docker registry for your
-images, you can specify it via:
+images, you can specify it by running the following command:

 ```sh
 $ kubectl create secret docker-registry myregistrykey --docker-server=DOCKER_REGISTRY_SERVER --docker-username=DOCKER_USER --docker-password=DOCKER_PASSWORD --docker-email=DOCKER_EMAIL
 ```

-And then tell your pipeline about it via `"image_pull_secrets": [ "myregistrykey" ]`.
+And then, notify your pipeline about it by using
+`"image_pull_secrets": [ "myregistrykey" ]`.
 Read more about image pull secrets
 [here](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod).

-`transform.accept_return_code` is an array of return codes (i.e. exit codes)
+`transform.accept_return_code` is an array of return codes, such as exit codes
-from your docker command that are considered acceptable, which means that
+from your Docker command that are considered acceptable.
-if your docker command exits with one of the codes in this array, it will
+If your Docker command exits with one of the codes in this array, it is
-be considered a successful run for the purpose of setting job status.  `0`
+considered a successful run to set job status. `0`
 is always considered a successful exit code.

 `transform.debug` turns on added debug logging for the pipeline.

 `transform.user` sets the user that your code runs as, this can also be
-accomplished with a `USER` directive in your Dockerfile.
+accomplished with a `USER` directive in your `Dockerfile`.

-`transform.working_dir` sets the directory that your command will be run from,
+`transform.working_dir` sets the directory that your command runs from.
+You
-this can also be accomplished with a `WORKDIR` directive in your Dockerfile.
+can also specify the `WORKDIR` directive in your `Dockerfile`.

-`transform.dockerfile` is the path to the Dockerfile used with the `--build`
+`transform.dockerfile` is the path to the `Dockerfile` used with the `--build`
 flag.
 This defaults to `./Dockerfile`.

 ### Parallelism Spec (optional)

-`parallelism_spec` describes how Pachyderm should parallelize your pipeline.
+`parallelism_spec` describes how Pachyderm parallelizes your pipeline.
 Currently, Pachyderm has two parallelism strategies: `constant` and
 `coefficient`.

-If you set the `constant` field, Pachyderm will start the number of workers
+If you set the `constant` field, Pachyderm starts the number of workers
 that you specify.
 For example, set `"constant":10` to use 10 workers.

-If you set the `coefficient` field, Pachyderm will start a number of workers
+If you set the `coefficient` field, Pachyderm starts a number of workers
 that is a multiple of your Kubernetes cluster’s size.
 For example, if your
 Kubernetes cluster has 10 nodes, and you set `"coefficient": 0.5`, Pachyderm
-will start five workers.
-If you set it to 2.0, Pachyderm will start 20 workers
+starts five workers.
+If you set it to 2.0, Pachyderm starts 20 workers
 (two per Kubernetes node).

 The default if left unset is "constant=1".